apollo

 About Penicillamine

-Penicillamine is used to treat severe rheumatoid arthritis, Wilson's disease, and cystinuria.
-Rheumatoid arthritis is a joint disorder in which our immune system attacks our body cells.
-Wilson disease is a genetic problem characterized by excess copper deposited in body parts like the eye, brain, and liver leading to metal toxicity.
-Cystinuria is the excess build-up of an amino acid called cystine in the urinary bladder and kidney, leading to harmful effects.
+Penicillamine is used to treat severe rheumatoid arthritis (a joint disorder in which our immune system attacks our body cells), Wilson's disease (a genetic problem characterised by excess copper deposited in body parts like the eye, brain, and liver), and cystinuria (excess build-up of cystine in the urinary bladder and kidney).

-Take Penicillamine exactly as prescribed by your doctor.
-You are advised to take Penicillamine as long as your doctor has prescribed it for you, depending on your medical condition.
-In some cases, you may experience certain common side effects such as protein in the urine, low blood platelets, stomach upset or throwing up, diarrhoea, change in taste, loss of appetite, mouth irritation, and mouth sores.
-Most of these side effects do not require medical attention and will resolve gradually over time.
-However, you are advised to talk to your doctor if you experience these side effects persistently.
+Penicillamine may cause common side effects such as protein in the urine, low platelet counts, stomach upset, diarrhoea, changes in taste, loss of appetite, mouth irritation, and mouth sores.
+Most of these side effects do not require medical attention.
+However, talk to your doctor if these side effects persist.

-To treat your condition effectually, continue taking Penicillamine for as long as your doctor has prescribed.
-To avoid recurring symptoms, do not stop it midway.
-Do not take Penicillamine if you are pregnant or planning for pregnancy, as Penicillamine causes serious congenital disabilities.
-Penicillamine should not be taken by breastfeeding mothers as it passes into breast milk.
-Your doctor may advise you to undergo regular blood tests, as well as kidney and liver tests, to monitor your condition.
-Inform your doctor about your health condition and medicines to rule out any unpleasant side effects.
+Do not take Penicillamine if you are pregnant or planning a pregnancy, as Penicillamine causes serious congenital disabilities.
+Penicillamine should not be taken by breastfeeding mothers, as it passes into breast milk.
+Inform your doctor about your health condition and any medicines you are taking to rule out any unpleasant side effects.

 Uses of Penicillamine